-Know the facts about colorectal cancer and download our one-pager.
+Know the facts about colon cancer and rectal cancer!
+Download our one-pager.

-Colon and rectal cancers (colorectal cancer) make up the 2nd leading cause of cancer deaths among men and women in the United States.
+Colorectal cancer is the 2nd leading cause of cancer death among men and women combined in the United States.

-One in 20 people will be diagnosed with colorectal cancer in their lifetime.
+1 in 20 people will be diagnosed with colorectal cancer.

-More than 60 percent of deaths from colorectal cancer could be avoided with screening.
+60% of colorectal cancer deaths could be prevented with screening.

 - In March 2014, American Cancer Society released data showing colon cancer incidence rates have dropped 30% in the U.S. in the last 10 years among adults ages 50 and older due to the widespread uptake of colonoscopy, with the largest decrease occurring in those ages 65 and older. source

 - In January of 2013, the American Cancer Society reported a 30% decrease in the mortality rate for colorectal cancer.